wong2/awesome-mcp-servers/README.md

 - **[Secure Fetch](https://github.com/appsec-innovation-labs/secure-mcp-fetch)** - Secure fetch to prevent access to local resources
 - **[Shadcn Registry Manager](https://github.com/reuvenaor/shadcn-registry-manager)** - MCP server for Shadcn UI, enabling automated, remote, or containerized project management via local or remote registries.
 - **[shadcn-ui-mcp-server](https://github.com/heilgar/shadcn-ui-mcp-server)** - A powerful and flexible MCP server designed to enhance the development experience with Shadcn UI components, providing tools for component management, documentation, and installation.
+- **[shapebridge](https://github.com/rajgandhi1/ShapeBridge)** - A MCP server to understand and interact with 3d models.
+Load models, summarize and export them in desired format.
 - **[Slack](https://github.com/korotovsky/slack-mcp-server)** - The most powerful MCP server for Slack Workspaces.
 This integration supports both Stdio and SSE transports, proxy settings and does not require any permissions or bots being created or approved by Workspace admins 😏.
 - **[slite-mcp](https://github.com/fajarmf/slite-mcp)** - Model Context Protocol server for Slite integration.
 Search and retrieve notes, browse note hierarchies, and access content from your Slite workspace.
 - **[Snowflake](https://github.com/isaacwasserman/mcp-snowflake-server)** - Snowflake database integration with read/write capabilities and insight tracking